 For a calendar of events please go to our calendar page Calendar

-Meet us for a tailgate pop-up cleanup at Spencer Beach in the North Parking lot on Saturday December 7, 2024, 8:30 AM to 10 AM.
+Meet us for a tailgate pop-up cleanup at Spencer Beach in the North Parking lot on Saturday January 11, 2025 for our New Year’s Beach Cleanup, 8:30 AM to 10 AM.
 Data cards, grain bags, gloves and litter grabbers will be provided.
 Sign the on-line waiver —> Keep Puako Beautiful waiver.
 No worries, if you don’t sign in just show up and help out.
 Bring; Anything you need for personal comfort and safety.
 Proper dress, hats, water and snacks.
 See you there!
 Click here for location

 Your Donations are Needed